 Credentials are the keys to an account.
 By harvesting credentials, attackers can enter your network, move laterally and escalate their privileges to steal your data.
-Windows Server 2016 has several features for minimizing the chance that attackers will be able to harvest credentials; they include:
+Windows Server 2016 has several features for minimizing the chance that attackers will be able to harvest credentials.

 Using the Protected Users group